-Online trading brings with it several risks that inevitably target large financial institutions and their valuable assets of data, such as data breaches, viral attacks, phishing, and identity theft, all of which occur due to inadequate security measures.
+Online trading, including options trading, brings with it several risks that inevitably target large financial institutions and their valuable assets of data, such as data breaches, viral attacks, phishing, and identity theft, all of which occur due to inadequate security measures.
+Learn more about why options trading is risky and how to mitigate these risks.
 Fortunately, businesses can work with online brokerage institutions to survey their network landscape as well as their AI chatbots for vulnerabilities that criminals can take advantage of.

 Among the most popular and effective measures that these security experts can help your business implement to safeguard your AI, web applications, and network include two-step authentications, SSL encryption, server security, and inactivity logouts.

 Financial and banking organizations that are using AI chatbots should feel compelled to investigate these security measures to minimize the number of entry points cybercriminals can use to infiltrate their network and ultimately compromise the integrity of their AI as well as customer-facing services to facilitate online trading and investments.